Field Trip Health, Inc (“Field Trip”)

 You can ask us to contact you in a specific way (for example, home or office phone) or to send you mail at a different address.
 We will honor all reasonable requests in this regard.

-You can ask us not to use or share certain health information for treatment, payment or health care operations.
+You can ask us not to use or share certain health information for treatment, payment, or health care operations.
 We are not required to honor your request, and we may say “no” if it would affect your care.
-Also, if you pay for a service or health care item out of your own pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
+Also, if you pay for a service or health care item out of your own pocket in full, you can ask us not to share that information for the purpose of payment with your health insurer.
 We will honor such requests unless a law requires us to share that information.

 You can ask for a list (accounting) of the times we have shared your health information for six years prior to the date you ask, who we shared it with, and why.
 We will include in this list all disclosures except for those about treatment, payment and health care operations, and certain other disclosures (such as any you asked us to make or those made to you).